Vevo2: A Unified and Controllable Framework for Speech and Singing Voice Generation: Results and Analysis

-\textbf{Text and Prosody Control}\quad To evaluate \vevo{}'s controllability of text and prosody (melody), we conduct various tasks including zero-shot SVS, speech editing, singing lyric editing, humming-to-singing, and instrument-to-singing (the latter two tasks will be discussed in Section~\ref{sec:ablation-grpo}).
+To evaluate \vevo{}'s controllability with respect to text and prosody (melody), we conduct various tasks including zero-shot SVS, speech editing, singing lyric editing, humming-to-singing, and instrument-to-singing (the latter two tasks will be discussed in Section~\ref{sec:ablation-grpo}).

-In the context of zero-shot SVS, given a target text, a music notation like MIDI, and a reference singer's waveform, the model is required to generate singing voice that matches the content of the target text and music notation while preserving the timbre and style of the reference singer~\cite{stylesinger,tcsinger,spsinger}.
-For \vevo{}, we render MIDI into piano waveform and use it as the prosodic source, which can also be considered as instrument-to-sing.
-Note that we also conduct instrument-to-sing experiments using real instrumental sound recordings, which will be discussed in Section~\ref{sec:ablation-grpo}.
+\textbf{Zero-Shot SVS}\quad Given a target text, a music notation like MIDI, and a reference singer's waveform, a zero-shot SVS model is required to generate singing voice that matches the content of the target text and music notation while preserving the timbre and style of the reference singer~\cite{stylesinger,tcsinger,spsinger}.
+For \vevo{}, we render MIDI into piano waveform and use it as the prosodic source, which can also be considered as instrument-to-singing.
 The results are shown in Table~\ref{tab:expt-svs-editing}, where we include StyleSinger~\cite{stylesinger} and TCSinger~\cite{tcsinger} as two baselines.

 It demonstrates that: (1) After post-training, \vevo{} shows improved text-following ability and speaker similarity in both English and Chinese.
 We suspect that this is because that during pre-training, \vevo{} had not encountered prosody tokens extracted from instrumental sounds, resulting in unstable performance.
 By post-training, we not only supplement with MIDI-rendered instrumental sound data, but also adopt the specific alignment learning, effectively eliciting the model's potential.
 (2) Compared to the baselines, the post-trained \vevo{} demonstrates superior text-following ability (WER) and naturalness (N-CMOS).
 Regarding melody-following, although the post-trained \vevo{}'s Melody-MOS is slightly lower than TCSinger's, its scores for both English and Chinese exceed 2.0, indicating that \vevo{} is at least capable of ``roughly following the melody contour'' (as defined by Melody-CMOS score of 2.0) in most cases.